What the Care Quality Commission (CQC) say

 |Are services well-led?||Requires Improvement|

 During their inspection, the CQC received lots of positive feedback from people who use our services and their families, and they highlighted some areas of good practice within the Trust.
-In particular the attitude of staff was praised and the Trust received a rating of Good for providing caring services.
-There are also lots of initiatives taking place which have had a positive impact on patient outcomes.
-The CQC have provided a list of actions that must be taken to improve services and the way the Trust operates.
+In particular the attitude of staff was praised and the Trust received an overall rating of Good for providing caring services with two services being rated as Outstanding for their care provided to patients in Cumbria.

 The full findings from the inspection can be found online at https://www.cqc.org.uk/.